pvdabeel/prolog/Documentation/Tests/README.md

 This test case examines the prover's handling of package keywords and stability.
 The latest (2.0) versions of the packages are marked as unstable.
 Without a specific configuration to accept these unstable keywords, the package manager should not select them.

-**Expected:** Assuming a default configuration that only allows stable packages, the prover should reject the 2.0 versions and instead resolve the dependencies using the stable 1.0 versions.
-The final proof should be for app-1.0, db-1.0, and os-1.0.
+**Expected:** Version selection follows the active ACCEPT_KEYWORDS.
+With a stable-only configuration the prover should reject the 2.0 versions and resolve the dependencies using the stable 1.0 versions (app-1.0, db-1.0, os-1.0).
+With ~arch accepted (e.g. the fallback developer profile used when no /etc/portage is present) the unstable 2.0 versions are legitimately selected instead; the test expectation checks the active keyword acceptance and validates the matching outcome.

 ![test12](test12/test12.svg)